Aims of Ovulation Induction

 Hypothyroidism (low thyroid function) also needs to be corrected before OI.
 You may consult an endocrinologist for this purpose.
 If uncorrected, if might lead to failure of treatment and early pregnancy losses and miscarriage.

 Serum FSH levels on the 2nd day of periods (spontaneous cycle and with no hormone tablets having being taken in the previous month) are good indicators for egg reserve.
 Levels of < 8 mIU/ml indicate a good egg reserve and optimal chances of pregnancy.
-Levels of > 8 miu/ml indicate a low egg reserve and the doctor might suggest medication such as Capsules of DHEA 25mg three times a day for 60-90 days before treatment.
+Levels of > 8 miu/ml indicate a low egg reserve and the doctor might suggest medication such as Coenzyme Q, L-Arginine, etc for 60-90 days before treatment.
 Also, these patients need aggressive treatment with high dose FSH injections to hasten the pregnancy process.

-Serum AMH levels done at any time of the menstrual cycle accurately reflect egg reserve.
+• Serum AMH levels done at any time of the menstrual cycle accurately reflect egg reserve.
 If the level is between 2 – 6, it suggests an excellent egg reserve.
-For levels less than 2, again treatment with DHEA for 2-3 months before treatment is advisable.
+For levels less than 2, again pre-treatment as above for 2-3 months before treatment is advisable.